Host: Jim Lange

 On each turn, the player at the board may choose two letters (only the letters lit up are in play for that round); depending on the number of times a chosen letter appears in the puzzle, $25 goes into the "puzzle bank" (for example, if a "T" was chosen, and there were 3 of them in a puzzle, 3 x 25 = 75, so $75 would go into the bank).
 After the chosen letters have appeared in the puzzle, the player is offered a chance to guess at it.
 If correct, that couple wins the round and the money in the bank; otherwise, another clue word is played, and play continues as described above until someone solves the puzzle.

-Round 2 is played the same as above, only the players are the partners who didn't participate in round 1, and each correct clue word answer and chosen puzzle letters are worth $50 each.
+Round 2 is played the same as above, only the players are the partners who didn't participate in round 1, with correct clue word answers and chosen puzzle letters worth $50 each.
 For round 3, the couples choose which partner they want to play, and the value is $100 for each word and letter; the couple w/the most money at the end of that round wins the game, and goes on to play the bonus round (NOTE: If time runs short at the end of round 3, the playing of clue words is suspended, and the pot is frozen at its current amount; the remaining letters in the puzzle are then revealed one at a time, and the first player to buzz in w/a correct solution wins the pot).

 THE BONUS ROUND: